-Course Materials: Lectures, readings, and related materials such as this syllabus will be posted on Blackboard.
-Blackboard also will be used for homework submissions, and the posting of grades except for your final grade.
-Your final grade will be posted on Patriot Web within 48 hours after your completion of the final exam.
+Course Materials: Lectures, readings, and related materials will be posted on BlackBoard.
+BlackBoard also will be used for homework submissions, and the posting of grades except for your final letter grade.
+Your final letter grade will be posted on PatriotWeb.